KDE/clazy/README.md

 # Pre-built binaries

-Pre-built clazy-1.7 binaries based on clang-10 for MSVC2019 and Linux AppImage are produced by KDAB, you can get them from https://downloads.kdab.com/clazy/.
+Pre-built clazy binaries for MSVC and Linux AppImage are produced by KDAB, you can get them from https://downloads.kdab.com/clazy/.

 # Build Instructions
 ## Linux